Probing $NN\Omega_{ccc}$ three-body systems with the modern QCD $N\Omega_{ccc}$ interaction: Introduction

 As a natural extension, the investigation of charmed hypernuclei is of interest, following the early work~\cite{PhysRevLett.39.1506} conducted after the discovery of the $\Lambda_{c}$ baryon.
-With charm quarks included, a one-boson-exchange potential model for NY$ _{c} $ $ \left(\textrm{Y}_{c}=\Lambda_{c},\Sigma_{c}\right) $ was developed~\cite{PhysRevD.16.799}, and the possibility of both $ \Lambda_{c} $ and $ \Sigma_{c} $ nuclear bound states was predicted for heavy nuclei~\cite{PhysRevLett.39.1506, Miyamoto2018}.
-Moreover, the chromopolarizabilities of fully-heavy baryons $\Omega_{QQQ^{\prime}}\left(Q,Q^{\prime}=b,c\right)$, which determines the interaction strength between a fully-heavy baryon and a nucleon is studied in the framework of potential nonrelativistic quantum chromodynamics~\cite{PhysRevD.107.034020, WU2025}.
+With charm quarks included, a one-boson-exchange potential model for $NY_{c} $ $ \left(\textrm{Y}_{c}=\Lambda_{c},\Sigma_{c}\right) $ was developed~\cite{PhysRevD.16.799}, and the possibility of both $ \Lambda_{c} $ and $ \Sigma_{c} $ nuclear bound states was predicted for heavy nuclei~\cite{PhysRevLett.39.1506, Miyamoto2018}.
+Moreover, the chromopolarizabilities of fully-heavy baryons $\Omega_{QQQ^{\prime}}\left(Q,Q^{\prime}=b,c\right)$, which determine the interaction strength between a fully-heavy baryon and a nucleon is studied in the framework of potential nonrelativistic quantum chromodynamics~\cite{PhysRevD.107.034020, WU2025}.

-Among various two-hadron systems, di-hadrons with distinct quark-flavor content have been explored using the time-dependent HAL QCD method~\cite{ishii2012}, including N$ \Omega_{sss} $~\cite{Iritani2019prb}, N$ \phi $~\cite{yan2022prd}, N-$ c\bar{c} $~\cite{LyuPLB2025}, N$\Omega_{ccc}$~\cite{Zhang-NOmegaccc}.
+Among various two-hadron systems, di-hadrons with distinct quark-flavor content have been explored using the time-dependent HAL QCD method~\cite{ishii2012}, including $N \Omega_{sss} $~\cite{Iritani2019prb}, $N \phi $~\cite{yan2022prd}, $N J/\psi (N\eta_c) $~\cite{LyuPLB2025}, $N\Omega_{ccc}$~\cite{Zhang-NOmegaccc}.
 These systems are of particular interest because they offer a unique opportunity to investigate long-range and short-range interactions in the absence of quark Pauli blocking.